AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 If we are trying to point to a file or directory that's in our current working directory, we can begin typing the file or directory name and then press `tab` to complete it.
 If there is only one possible way to finish what we've started typing, it will complete it for us.
 If there is more than one possible way to finish what we've started typing, it will complete as far as it can, and then hitting `tab` twice will show the possible options.
 And most importantly, if tab-complete does not do either of those things, then we are either confused about where we are, or we're confused about where the file or directory is that we're trying to do something to – this is invaluable.

 > **Quick Practice**
 > Try out tab-complete!
 Run `ls` first to see what's in our current working directory again.
-Then type `head te` and then press `tab`.
-Since "text.txt" is the only possibility, that finishes for us and we can now press `enter` to run our command.
-Now try `head ano` and press `tab`.
-This should finish up to "another_" but then stop.
-This is because there isn't just one unique way to finish what we've provided.
-If you quickly press `tab` twice, it will show the possibilities.
-If we add a `t`, so `head another_t` and press `tab` again, now it will complete up to the extension.
-Add another `t` and press `tab` and it will finish completely for us.
+Then type `head fi` and then press `tab`.
+This will auto-complete out as far as it can, which in this case is up to "file\_", because there are multiple possibilities still at that point.
+If we press `tab` twice here, it will print out all of the possibilities for us.
+And if we enter "A" and press `tab` again, it will finish completing "file\_A.txt" as that is the only remaining possibility, and we can now press `enter` to run our command.

 <center><b>Use tab-completion whenever you can!!</b></center>
 <br>